venkatesh0032/CODSOFT/README.md

 # CODSOFT
-This repository contains all the tasks and projects completed during my CodSoft Internship (September 2025 Batch - B49).
-It includes assignments in Python with clean code, proper documentation, and project demonstrations.
-Each task folder has source code, output screenshots/videos, and a README for easy understanding.
+This repository contains all tasks and projects completed during my **CodSoft Internship**.

+##  Contents
+- Task 1: TO-DO LIST. ✅
+- Task 2: CALCULATOR.
+- Task 3: PASSWORD GENERATOR.

+## 🚀 Tech Stack
+- Python.
+- GitHub for version control

+## 📌 Notes
+- Each task folder contains the source code and documentation.
+- Video demonstrations will be shared on LinkedIn as per internship requirements.